-As shown in a key court decision handed down in the past year against Uber, even when the company’s contractual provisions were attempted to be drafted in a manner intended to be consistent with independent contractor laws, a court denied Uber’s motion for summary judgment where evidence introduced by the drivers in court papers showed that Uber failed to strictly follow in practice the contractual limitations on direction and control.
+As shown in a key court decision handed down in the past year against Uber, even when the company’s contractual provisions were attempted to be drafted in a manner intended to be consistent with independent contractor laws, a court denied Uber’s motion for summary judgment where evidence introduced by the drivers in court papers sought to show that Uber failed to strictly follow in practice the contractual limitations on direction and control.

-Thus, companies that want to “play it smart” must be willing to exercise the necessary rigor to implement and carry out in practice an enhanced independent contractor relationship.
+Thus, companies that want to “play it smart” should be willing to exercise the necessary rigor to implement and carry out in practice an enhanced independent contractor relationship.
 By so doing, such companies can effectively maximize their IC compliance and minimize their IC misclassification risk.